kennedy0/aseprite-colorize/README.md

 The method used for matching the colors depends on the mode and settings.
 It then recolors your sprite, substituting each color form the sprite with its corresponding palette color.

+By default, all colors in the palette are used, but by selecting one more more colors in the palette, you can limit the operation to just those colors.

 ## Colorize Mode

 ![](img/colorize_example.png)